Peggy Carter (Marvel Cinematic Universe): Earth-838

-In an alternate reality known as Earth-838, Captain Carter is a member of the Illuminati.
+In an alternate 2021, in a universe designated Earth-838, Captain Carter is a member of the Illuminati.
 When Thanos instigates the Infinity War, she and the Illuminati successfully defeat him using the Book of Vishanti.
 She is also present at the execution of 838-Stephen Strange, who became corrupted by the Darkhold.
 Carter and her fellow Illuminati debate what to do with Earth 616-Strange and America Chavez when they arrive on Earth-838.
-When their headquarters is attacked by 616-Wanda Maximoff, who has possessed the body of her Earth-838 counterpart, Carter is killed when she is bisected by her own shield.
+When their headquarters are attacked by 616-Wanda Maximoff, who has possessed the body of her 838-counterpart, Carter is killed when she is bisected by her own shield.